 The growth of thermal optics and the thermal clip on

 We are in the wild west days of the thermal optic revolution.
-A few years ago, when the technology was relatively new to the civilian market there were a limited number of companies with offerings, and they were all priced well out of the budget of the average joe.
-In a relatively short time the options for thermal optics have exploded.
+A few years ago, when the technology was relatively new to the civilian market there were a limited number of companies with offerings, and they were all priced well out of the budget of the average Joe.
+In a relatively short time, the options for thermal optics have exploded.

 Quality Thermal Optics

-Many of the thermals currently available are good quality, solid equipment, and more reasonably priced.
-If you talk to anyone who owns a thermal or understands the technology they probably have a favorite brand, and very strong feelings about the matter.
+Many of the thermals currently available are good quality, solid equipment, and reasonably priced.
+If you talk to anyone who owns a thermal or understands the technology they probably have a favorite brand and very strong feelings about the matter.
 I am not here to tell you that our Incendis Thermal Optic is superior to any other product.
 But I can tell you what I love about it and why it is the right thermal for me.

 Thermal optics are a lot like anything else in life: you get what you pay for.
 That does not mean, however, that you have to choose between buying a thermal and sending your kid to college.
 With advancements in technology and the law of supply and demand, quality thermals are more affordable than they have ever been.
 Now, let’s be honest for a moment, not all thermals are created equal.
 There are good thermal optics and bad ones, but much of what makes a thermal “good” is whether or not it meets your requirements.